ISC2 CISSP

 What are the CISSP CPE maintenance requirements?

-Certified members are required to earn and submit the following CPE credits: 40 per year (recommended), 120 by the end of the three-year cycle (required).
+Certified members have to earn and submit the following CPE credits: 40 per year (recommended) and 120 by the end of the three-year cycle (required).

-These CISSP CPE activities must be completed during the three years and no later than the expiration date stated in the certification.
-The CISSP CPE credits can be submitted after the expiration date (but not more than 90 days after); however, those credits must have been earned before the expiration date stated.
+CISSP CPE activities must be completed during the three years and no later than the expiration date stated in the certification.
+You can submit your CISSP CPE credits after the expiration date (but not more than 90 days after).
+However, those credits must have been earned before the expiration date.

 What are the various CISSP CPE activities?

-Work completed as part of the regular job of a CISSP does not qualify for CPE credits; they are instead granted by attending training sessions, conferences, seminars and similar activities where professionals can gain a high level of knowledge or skill.
+Work completed as part of the regular job of a CISSP does not qualify for CPE credits.
+Instead, you earn credits by attending training sessions, conferences, seminars and similar activities, where you can gain a high level of knowledge or skill.

 The activities are divided into Group A (directly related to the domain) and Group B credits (professional development skills, education, knowledge or competency outside the domain).
 Here are some examples of the CISSP CPEs for which a member can earn credits: